paulcarroll/tabs/_pages/inxs/never-tear-us-apart.md

  	     Am               F
-Don't ask me, what you know is true,
+Don't ask me, what you know is true
               Dm          F
 Don't have to tell you, I love your precious heart.

 {start_of_chorus}
 C F       C       F         C     F
-I, I was standing, you were there,
+I, I was standing, you were there
                C    F               G
 Two worlds collided, and they could never tear us apart.